nxp-mcuxpresso/mcuxsdk-doc/boards/MCX/frdmmcxw72/releaseNotes/topics/known_issue_other_limitations.md

 -   A hardfault can be encountered when using fsl\_component\_mem\_manager\_light.c memory allocator and shutting down some unused RAM banks in low power.
 It is due to a wrong reinitialization of ECC RAM banks.
 To be sure not to reproduce the issue, `gPlatformShutdownEccRamInLowPower` should be set to 0.

 -   GenFsk `Connectivity_test` application is not operational with Low Power enabled.
+-   No MCUXpresso projects for Extended NBU Applications
+-   Limited support for multiple connection for Extended NBU Applications
 -   Serial Manager is only supported on UART \(not I2C nor SPI\).
 -   The `--no-warn-rwx-segments` cannot been recognized on legacy MCUXpresso IDE versions.